rossant/ipymd/README.md

 ## Formats

 ipymd uses a modular architecture that lets you define new formats.
-The following formats are currently implemented:
+The following formats are currently implemented, and can be selected by modifying `~/.ipython/profile_<whichever>/ipython_notebook_config.py`:

 * IPython notebook (`.ipynb`)
 * Markdown (`.md`)